 The overall discussion about the perspective of management and gender led to the conclusion that gender differences, wage differentials among men and women members, dominance of male managerial personnel, etc are some of the key areas brought attention towards this management perspective.
 The issue of gender gaps and wage inequality gained considerable attention in recent years and create negative impact on the sustainable position of global business world.
 Such factors attracted the attention of management practitioners and scholars towards gender issues and coined the management and gender perspective.

-The management and gender perspective witnessed and evidenced the trends of changes in demographic shifts, workforce diversity, feminist style of management, and knowledge based economy (Little and Morris 2005).
+The management and gender perspective witnessed and evidenced the trends of changes in demographic shifts, workforce diversity, feminist style of management, and knowledge-based economy (Little and Morris 2005).
 The emergences of these trends brought various reforms and changes in the business world.
-The traditional pattern and mode of functioning of business organisations has been rendered ineffective in present world.
-The business organisations are in demand and need of ‘groupthink’ process allowing each and every category of personnel to participate and facilitate business decisions.
+The traditional pattern and mode of functioning of business organizations has been rendered ineffective in present world.
+The business organizations are in demand and need of ‘groupthink’ process allowing each and every category of personnel to participate and facilitate business decisions.

-The human resources and personnel are the major assets of business organisations and can drive growth and development process.
-The active participation of business personnel can stimulate the process of growth and development in business organisations.
-It is also worth mentioning that business organisations capable of innovating and identifying new solutions can sustain and improve their current positioning in the market place (Penrose-Buckley 2007).
-Innovation and identification of new solutions demand active participation of every individual member of business organisations.
-Business organisations capable of integrating and harnessing the contributions of each individual members can only gain and sustain in present scenario.
-This is due to fact that such organisations are capable of creating a cohesive teams and utilising synergistic power of team for enhancing their business competitiveness.
+The human resources and personnel are the major assets of business organizations and can drive growth and development process.
+The active participation of business personnel can stimulate the process of growth and development in business organizations.
+It is also worth mentioning that business organizations capable of innovating and identifying new solutions can sustain and improve their current positioning in the market place (Penrose-Buckley 2007).
+Innovation and identification of new solutions demand active participation of every individual member of business organizations.
+Business organizations capable of integrating and harnessing the contributions of each individual members can only gain and sustain in present scenario.
+This is due to fact that such organizations are capable of creating a cohesive team and utilizing the synergistic power of team for enhancing their business competitiveness.